trufflesuite/trufflesuite.com/src/docs/truffle/how-to/debug-test/use-the-truffle-debugger.md

 ---
-title: Using the Truffle Debugger
+title: Use the Truffle debugger
 layout: docs.hbs
 ---
-# Using the Truffle Debugger
+# Use the Truffle debugger

 Truffle includes an integrated debugger so that you can debug transactions made against your contracts.
 This debugger looks and feels like existing command line debuggers available for traditional development environments.